+The top majors for law school prepare students with a broad background in social sciences, humanities, and communications.
 Majors for Law School come from many disciplines.
 There is no golden ticket to law school.
-Not even if you pick the perfect undergraduate field of study, excel on the LSAT, and know you would be a boss in the courtroom.
+Not even if you pick the perfect undergraduate field of study, excel on the LSAT, and are a boss in the courtroom.
 Alright then, what are the best majors for law school to get you as close as possible?

 The truth of the matter is, pre-law is any degree.
 I would be lying if I said it wasn’t helpful to ensure your education includes some key ingredients that will make you a more successful law student, but this is genuinely a personal path.

 Many pre-law students choose something that relates to the legal path they are interested in forging.
 For example, an aspiring environmental lawyer might choose a degree within the environmental sciences.
 Immigration law majors will have studied the ins and outs of immigration policy.